tsoj/Nalwald/README.md

 During the development of Nalwald I also introduced some methods that I believe are novelties in the chess programming space:
-- *Pawn contextual PSTs* are piece square tables that are different depending on where a pawn is.
-They are added together for all pawns.
+- *Piece-relative PSTs* are piece square tables that are different depending on where a piece is.
+They are added together for all pieces of all piece types.
 - *Futility reductions* are an improvement to futility pruning.
 Here not only are moves skipped that are likely to be much worse than alpha.
 Additionally, moves that are likely slightly worse than alpha get their depth reduced accordingly to how bad they are